Two-step interpretable modeling of Intensive Care Acquired Infections: Introduction

 \section{Introduction}

-Although Artificial Neural Networks (ANNs) are very accurate predicting tools if compared to more conventional survival models \cite[]{topol2019high, zeng2022deep, ivanov2022accurate}, they are often seen as \emph{black boxes}.
+Artificial Neural Networks (ANNs) are very accurate predicting tools when compared to more conventional survival models \cite[]{topol2019high, zeng2022deep, ivanov2022accurate}.
+However, they are often seen as \emph{black boxes}, since often it is not possible to express the connection between ANN predictions and input data in a closed form.

 ANN models are indeed very difficult to interpret and it is challenging to identify which predictors are the most relevant \cite[]{May11}.
-In contrast, semi-parametric hazard based survival models (\cite{bible}) are examples of interpretable models, whose hazards can measure (directly or indirectly) the effect of each covariate on the outcome of interest.
+In contrast, semi-parametric hazard-based survival models (\cite{bible}) are examples of interpretable models, whose hazards can measure (directly or indirectly) the effect of each covariate on the outcome of interest.

 In order to properly model the temporal evolution of the survival process, including longitudinal information (e.g., biomarkers, health status, clinical measurements) as time-dependent covariates is often informative.
 These covariates are usually \emph{internal} and they require extra modeling to predict survival functions accurately \cite[]{cortese2010competing}.
-The use of Joint Modeling (JM), that attempts to jointly model the longitudinal covariates and the event time, might be then a natural choice \cite[]{proust2009development, rizopoulos2011dynamic, rizopoulos2012joint}.
-Despite JMs efficiently estimate the underlying parameters when the model is correctly specified, they are sensitive to misspecification of the longitudinal trajectory \cite[]{miss} and they are complex to estimate.
+The use of Joint Modeling (JM), which attempts to jointly model the longitudinal covariates and the event time, might be then a natural choice \cite[]{proust2009development, rizopoulos2011dynamic, rizopoulos2012joint}.
+Although JMs can efficiently estimate the underlying parameters when the model is correctly specified, they are sensitive to misspecification of the longitudinal trajectory \cite[]{miss} and they are complex to estimate.